Vivek-04022001/documentation/plone.app.dexterity/advanced/webdav-and-other-file-representations.md

 This provides for efficient serving of large files, although it does require that the file can be read in its entirety with the ZODB connection closed.
 Dexterity solves this problem by writing the file content to a temporary file on the server.

-If the `IRawReadFile` adapter is not a stream iterator, its contents are returned as a string, by calling its `read()` method.
+If the `IRawReadFile` adapter isn't a stream iterator, its contents are returned as a string, by calling its `read()` method.
 Note that this loads the entire file contents into memory on the server.

 The default `IRawReadFile` implementation for Dexterity content returns an {RFC}`2822`-style message document.